 - Roadway improvements and bridge

-- Mitigation area
+- Environmental mitigation area

 Project is essential to:

-- Support economic growth in the region
+- Support economic growth in the region; and

 The reservoir will also benefit the Fannin County and the NTMWD service areas by providing stable water supplies that will enable communities to attract and support new businesses and jobs.
 Economic growth will accompany the development and construction of the reservoir with Fannin County projected to see a boost in taxable real estate values by an estimated $316 million.
 Additionally, recreational amenities provided by the reservoir could generate $166 million of annual economic activity per year in Fannin County through activities such as fishing and boating, as well as new industrial and commercial opportunities.*